EvaMaeRey/ggregions/README.md

-Even though there is no boundary information, analysts can map this data with the familiar data + aesthetic mapping + layer syntax that makes ggplot2 so easy to read and write.
+Even though there is no boundary information, analysts can map this data with the familiar data + aesthetic mapping + layer syntax that makes ggplot2 easy to read, write, and reason about.

 ``` r
 library(ggplot2)